-Practices will officially start on November 1, 2021.
-Practice schedules will be distributed by mid-October by the coaches.
+Practices will officially start on November 1, 2023.
+Practice schedules are set the third week of October and emailed by the coaches.

-The following gyms are used by St. Sebastian CYO for practices: Brook Haven, Twin Hills, Hillcrest, Willowside, Forestville, Salmon Creek, Oak Grove, SunRidge, Analy (small gym), Sebastopol Community Church.
+Practices take place at Brook Haven, Twin Hills, Hillcrest, Willowside, Forestville, Salmon Creek, Oak Grove, SunRidge, Sebastopol Community Church.

 We pray for our athletes ...